IshmaelRogers/Lesson-2-Financial-Institutions-Banks-PayPal-CashApp/README.md

-# Financial Institutions: Banks/PayPal/CashApp
+# Financial Institutions: Banks/PayPal/Cash App/Forex Market
 ## Objectives:
-1. What is currency?
+1. What are financial institutions?
-2. Why do we use currency?
+2. Why do we use them?
-3. How do we use currency?
-(Exchange Systems)
+3. How do we use them?
-4. How do we earn currency?
-(Entrepreneurship)
-5. Why is it important to know?
+4. Why is it important to know?

 ## Course Outline:
 - Students will be led to the classroom in a single file line from either youngest to oldest or shortest to tallest.